lulzzz/Adrien/src/spikes/3/src/Adrien/ReadMe.md

 those arrays are intended to be delegated to specialized hardware such as a GPU or a TPU.

-## Basic API vs Fluent APIs
+## Fluent API vs Abstract Syntax Tree (AST)

 The DSL-like APIs for differential programming are referred as _fluent_.
 Those APIs are intended for inline compact notations.
 Those API somewhat stretches the capabilities of the C# syntax, are isolated as an overlay of the more basic APIs.

-The basic API - as the name suggests - is intended for simplicity.
+The abstract syntax tree (AST) is intended for backend simplicity.
 It decouples  the intricacies of the frontend syntax from the compilation task which converts a tile into a kernel.

 ## Numeric backend